Dee-glitch/Infinite-Sneakers/README.md

 # Infinite-Sneakers

+This simple project gives the users an illusion that the photos (fetched from Unsplash) are being loaded infinitely.
-This project is based on the https://academy.zerotomastery.io/p/javascript-projects and it is the second challenge of 20.
+It is based on the https://academy.zerotomastery.io/p/javascript-projects and it is the second challenge of 20.

 Built with HTML, CSS, Javascrift and powered by the Unsplash API.